alexle/alexle.github.com/_posts/2012-04-11-create-an-rss-feed-from-scratch.markdown

 ## XML and RSS Element ##

 To start, create a text file with an .xml extension.
-Add the `<xml>` declaration (must be the first line), followed by the `<rss>` tags which will encompass the rest of the RSS content.
+On the first line, add the `<xml>` declaration followed by the `<rss>` tags which wrap the rest of the RSS content.

 ``` xml
 <?xml version="1.0" encoding="utf-8"?>